 Zonal qualification tournaments take place in each of the four IWBF Zones (America, Africa, Europe and Asia Oceania) to decide the countries that qualify to compete.

-The next World Championships will take place in 2018 in Hamburg, Germany between the 16th August to 26th August 2018 at the Wilhelmsburger Inselparkarena in Hamburg, Germany.
+The next World Championships will take place in 2022 in Dubai, United Arab Emirates.
 Where 16 men’s teams and 12 women’s teams will compete.